-This is a list of reading and/or writing based podcasts I like to listen to on a pretty regular basis.
+This started as a list of reading and/or writing based podcasts I like to listen to on a pretty regular basis.
 Podcasts, if you don’t already know, are a great way to kill time, learn things, and discover stuff.
 For example, I’ve found new authors and books while listening to these podcasts and I’ve gotten some really helpful tips on writing.
 I heard of Mishell Baker through one of these podcasts (sorry I can’t remember which one although I know it was either Writing Excuses or I Should be Writing), at the same time I already had the book Borderline!

 The app I use to listen to podcasts I like is Podcast Addict.
 I used the search function to find quite a few of these.
 Then I went online and searched for more.

-Writing Excuses – I honestly can’t even remember how I found this podcast but I am so glad I did!
+- Writing Excuses – I honestly can’t even remember how I found this podcast but I am so glad I did!
 This podcast I like for a lot of reasons.
 Every episode is about 15 minutes long.
 It’s all about writing.
 It’s hosted by pretty successful authors, admittedly I have NOT read any of their work.
 The core hosts are Brandon Sanderson, Dan Wells, Mary Robinette Kowal, and Howard Tayler.
-They have regular guest hosts; the last season 13 guest hosts were Maurice Broaddus, Aliette de Bodard, Amal El-Mohtar, & Valynne E. Maetani.
-They are currently on season 14.
-Every season is themed and this time around it’s Worldbuilding.
-In addition to these authors discussing the theme every episode, they share a book of the week and give some writing homework.
-It was thanks to this podcast I found Life Inside My Mind, which Dan Wells has an essay in.
+They have regular guest hosts; season 13 guest hosts were Maurice Broaddus, Aliette de Bodard, Amal El-Mohtar, & Valynne E. Maetani.
+At this time they’re on season 15 or 16 and V.E.
+Schwab is one of their featured hosts!

-Ditch Diggers – Hosted by Murr Lafferty & Matt Wallace.
+- Ditch Diggers – Hosted by Murr Lafferty & Matt Wallace.
 Winner of the 2017 Hugo Award for Best Fancast.
 I did it, I went and checked this podcast out.
 Don’t you know I’ve thoroughly enjoyed it.
 I Should Be Writing is, as they said, more PG and this is more for adults which means it’s lots of fun to listen to.
 They talk all things writing and publishing.
 Sometimes they just rant to each other, sometimes they have authors or publishing industry folks on there and they always fill us in on what they’re up to.
 So I’m a new fan.

 Do you listen to any of these podcasts I like?
 What podcasts do you listen to?
 Please feel free to share, let’s get chatty!